sclavijosuero/cypress-flaky-test-audit/README.md

 #### Browser Console Table Format

-Test failed in #0 retry.
+Test failed in retry #0.

 ![Browser Console Table Format - Test failed in #0 retry](assets/browser-console-table-fail-placeholder.png)

 #### Browser Console List Format

-Test Passed in #1 retry, but the overall execution was slow (more than `testSlownessThreshold`).
+Test Passed in retry #1, but the overall execution was slow (more than `testSlownessThreshold`).

 ![Browser Console List Format - Test Passed in #1 retry but overall execution was slow](assets/browser-console-list-passed-slow-placeholder.png)